sarinstein-yan/KnottedGraph/README.md

 This guide will walk you through the process of using the `NodalSkeleton` class, from defining a Hamiltonian to analyzing its exceptional skeleton graph.

 ## Installation

+> [!NOTE]
+> The development is still in pre-alpha stage, expect bugs and rapid API changes.

 <!-- You can install the package via pip:
 ```bash